-In September 2014, there were about 70,000 teachers working in the schools that belong to the National Association of Independent Schools (NAIS).* Independent private schools are supported primarily by tuitions, charitable giving, and endowment income rather than by tax or church funds.
+In the 2022-2023 academic year, there were about 66,000 teachers in the independent schools belonging to the National Association of Independent Schools (NAIS), with schools reporting a median of 47 teachers per school.
+Independent private schools are nonprofit schools serving students in elementary through high school.
+They are supported primarily by tuitions, charitable giving, and endowment income, rather than by tax or church funds.
 Each NAIS member school is fully accredited, is independently governed by a board of trustees, and practices nondiscriminatory policies.

 A Snapshot of Independent School Teachers

-- 25 percent had 21 or more years of experience.
+- 29% have 21 or more years of experience

 Why Teachers Choose Independent Schools

 NAIS research found that one of the main draws of independent schools for teachers is that they enable teachers to use their knowledge and skills to have a meaningful impact on children’s lives.
 Independent schools also offer teachers more curricular freedom and flexibility than other types of schools.
 The administration often works collaboratively with teachers to help them make the most of their expertise, resulting in creative lessons that cater to students’ needs.
 Teachers report that independent schools provide better work-life balance than other types of schools, lowering their day-to-day stress and allowing them to have a greater impact while maintaining their own well-being.

 Independent schools likewise allow teachers to work with a smaller number of students.
 NAIS member schools vary from under 100 students to several thousand students.
 The median classroom size across all grade levels is about 15 students.
 These small classes allow teachers to establish meaningful connections with each of their students.
 In addition to classes, teachers sometimes work as advisers, club directors, or coaches.
 At boarding schools, teachers often live on campus, occasionally serving as dorm parents.